Regency Cheltenham

 Cheltenham has a rich choice of museums to visit.
 One option for music lovers is The Holst Birthplace Museum.
 The Wilson, which also doubles as an art gallery, has an excellent collection of exhibits.

-Have Fun Swimming at Sandford Parks Lido
+Swimming at Sandford Parks Lido

 Sandford Parks Lido is a Grade II Listed outdoor swimming pool that they opened in 1935 in Cheltenham.
 Swimming here is a fun thing to do.
 This outdoor lido has a 50-metre main pool, a children’s pool, and paddling pool.
 Both pools at Sandford Parks Lido are heated, the main pool to a warm 26°c and the smaller one is even warmer at 30°c.
 The lido is open for you to visit from March through to October.